Jenkins Plugin

 Core Fields

-- Release Version: friendly version that will appear in Solsta UI.
-Supports variables such as
+• Release Version: friendly version that will appear in Solsta UI.
+Supports variables such as ${BUILD_ID}

 Advanced

-- Hidden, Executable, Include, Exclude file lists (supports
+• Hidden, Executable, Include, Exclude file lists (supports * and !)

 Note: Click on any of the tool tips for each field for additional information.